DanielChronlund/DCToolbox/README.md

 # DCToolbox

-A PowerShell Toolbox for Microsoft 365 Security Fans.
+A PowerShell Toolbox for Microsoft 365 security fans.

 Author: Daniel Chronlund

 ---------------------------------------------------

-<h1>Introduction</h1>
+<h2>Introduction</h2>

-This PowerShell module contains a collection of tools for Microsoft 365 security, Microsoft Graph, Azure AD security, Conditional Access, Zero Trust strategies, attack and defense scenarious, etc.
+This PowerShell module contains a collection of tools for work around Microsoft 365 security, Microsoft Graph, Azure AD management, Conditional Access, zero trust strategies, attack and defense scenarios, etc.

 Feel free to use these tools in your own work.
-You are also free to modify them to suit your needs.

 ---------------------------------------------------

-<h1>Get Started</h1>
+<h2>Get Started</h2>

+Install the module by running:

+<b>Install-Module DCToolbox</b>

-To get started, explore and copy examples to your clipboard with:
+To get started, explore and copy script examples to your clipboard with:

 <b>Copy-DCExample</b>

 ---------------------------------------------------

-<h1>Included Tools</h1>

-<h2>Install-DCConditionalAccessPolicyBaseline</h2>
+<h2>Included Tools</h2>

+<h3>Install-DCConditionalAccessPolicyBaseline</h3>

 Let you install a complete Conditional Access policy design from a CSV file.

-<h2>Export-DCConditionalAccessAssignments</h2>
+<h3>Export-DCConditionalAccessAssignments</h3>

 Automatically generate an Excel report containing Conditional Access assignments in your Azure AD.